 Relevance: The NMMDC data are compiled primarily from state and territory maternal death data collections or, where not available, other state and territory data sources.
-Data are requested on the death of all women reported to have died while pregnant or within 42 days of the end of pregnancy in Australia from 2006-2016.
-Specifications for data items in the NMMDC were developed using nationally standardised data as entered into the National health data dictionary.
+Data are requested on the death of all women reported to have died while pregnant or within 42 days of the end of pregnancy in Australia from 2006-2017.
+Specifications for data items in the NMMDC were developed using nationally standardised data as entered into the National Health Data Dictionary.
 It includes data items relating to the mother, including demographic characteristics and factors relating to the pregnancy, labour and birth; details of death; classification of death and data items relating to the baby, including birth status; and any additional case summaries.
-A National Maternal and Perinatal Mortality Advisory Group was convened in 2015 to oversee the process of data collection for the maternal and perinatal death reports and has taken over the responsibilities of the previous National Maternal Mortality Advisory Committee.
+A National Maternal and Perinatal Mortality Advisory Group was convened in 2015 to oversee the process of data collection for the maternal and perinatal death reports and has taken over the responsibilities of the previous National Maternal Mortality Advisory Group was re-named the National Maternal and Perinatal Mortality Advisory Group.
 Accuracy: Inaccurate responses may occur in all data provided to the AIHW.
 The AIHW does not have direct access to maternal mortality committee records to determine the accuracy of the data provided.
 However, the AIHW undertakes validation on receipt of data.
 Data received from states and territories are checked for completeness, validity and logical errors.
 Potential errors are queried with jurisdictions, and corrections and resubmissions are made in response to these edit queries.
 The AIHW does not adjust data to account for possible data errors without the permission of the state or territory that supplied the data.
 Errors may occur during the processing of data by the states and territories or at the AIHW.
 Processing errors prior to data supply may be found through the validation checks applied by the AIHW.
 The data are corrected when verification of an error is supplied.
 The AIHW does not adjust the data to correct for missing values.
 Prior to publication, state/territory-level data are referred back to jurisdictions for checking and review.
 Note that because of data editing and subsequent updates of state/territory information, numbers reported may differ from those in reports published by the states and territories.
 Due to small numbers contained in the NMMDC, caution should be taken when interpreting these data.
-Data on maternal deaths are not available from Western Australia for 2016 or from the Northern Territory for 2015-2016.
-Due to their health and privacy legislation, only limited summary data on maternal deaths are supplied by Western Australia.
+Data on maternal deaths are not available from Western Australia for 2016 and 2017.
+Due to their health and privacy legislation, only limited summary data on maternal deaths were supplied by Western Australia for 2006-2015.
 Coherence: The NMMDC is an ongoing data set collected specifically, in the first instance, for use in the Maternal deaths in Australia reporting; it is a continuing collection and will be available as it expands for future reports in that series.
 State and territory health authorities compile statistics and publish reports on maternal deaths.
 Methodology, definitions, classifications and reference periods for these collections differ significantly across states and territories, and comparisons between states and territories should be made with caution.
-Data products Implementation start date: 01/01/2015 Source and reference attributes Submitting organisation: Australian Institute of Health and Welfare Relational attributes Related metadata references: Supersedes National Maternal Mortality Data Collection, 2012-2014; Quality Statement AIHW Data Quality Statements , Superseded 17/12/2018 Has been superseded by National Maternal Mortality Data Collection, 2017; Quality Statement AIHW Data Quality Statements, Superseded 25/11/2020
+Data products Implementation start date: 01/01/2015 Source and reference attributes Submitting organisation: Relational attributes Australian Institute of Health and Welfare

+Has been superseded by National Maternal Mortality Data Collection, 2018; Quality Statement AIHW Data Quality Statements, Superseded 18/11/2021